Fantasia Opens Up About Going Broke And Healing Through ‘The Color Purple’

 “I remember being on a set and looking around like, ‘Oh my God, I’ve never seen Black people look so beautiful.’
 [The director Blitz Bazawule] took such great care and he allowed us to bring what we had to it.
 It wasn’t about trying to reinvent the wheel or trying to do what Oprah and [the original cast] did before us.
 He really allowed us to just make it our own.
 And that’s a scary thing to do because we’ve got big shoes to fill.
 I just think everyone came and showed up and understood how important this piece of literature is to our culture.
 We brought our hearts and our souls.
 We just left it on the set every day on this film, everybody.
 It was such a beautiful moment of my career.”

 “It was my first Broadway show.
 But, it brought a lot of pressure for me.
 I had this imposter syndrome and did not understand how, in my first Broadway show, I’m Tony-nominated.
 All of these things started creeping up of, ‘I don’t deserve this.’
-But getting to sing ‘H**l No,’ the song that Sofia sings every night, and say h**l no to my fears, say h**l no to this voice that is putting doubt [in me] and saying that I’m not worth it—really was healing for me.”
+But getting to sing ‘Hell No,’ the song that Sofia sings every night, and say hell no to my fears, say hell no to this voice that is putting doubt [in me] and saying that I’m not worth it—really was healing for me.”

 Read the Elle cover stories, here.